Gnamptopelta: Taxonomy

 This species was originally described by Gaspard Auguste Brullé in 1846 as Trogus obsidianator.
 Trogus austrinus was later described as a separate species by Cresson in 1868 to represent southern specimens that differed from Brullé's Trogus obsidianator by having the head and parts of the thorax ferruginous rather than black.
 A new genus, Gnamptopelta, was described for the two genera by Hopper in 1939 based on differences in clypeal structure.
 Henry and Marjorie Townes later re-evaluated the genus in 1951 and considered the two to represent a single species with two differently-colored subspecies.
 Further revision by Karen Sime and David Wahl in 1998 placed even these subspecies into synonymy.

 Distribution and habitat

-G. obsidianator is found across eastern North America from Quebec south to Florida and as far west as Manitoba and New Mexico.
+Gnamptopelta obsidianator is found across eastern North America from Quebec south to Florida and as far west as Manitoba and New Mexico.

 Behavior

 Adults fly in the spring from March to May.
 Females are associated with grapevines and parasitize caterpillars of the subfamily Macroglossinae that feed on Vitis aestivalis.
 Known hosts include Darapsa myron, Amphion floridensis, and Eumorpha achemon.
 Eggs are laid inside third through fifth instars.